postmanlabs/labs-docs/src/pages/docs/running-collections/scheduling-collection-runs.md

 ## Manually running your scheduled run

-1. Select **Collections** in the sidebar and select the collection with the scheduled run you want to view.
+1. Select **Collections** in the sidebar and select the collection with the scheduled run you want to run.

 1. Select the **Runs** tab.